rainbowdashlabs/sql-java/docs/02/operators.md

 ### BETWEEN

-Additionally we have the between operator which basically checks if a value is between two different values.
+Additionally, we have the between operator which basically checks if a value is between two different values.

 The lower and upper bounds are inclusive.
 The order doesn't matter.